LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 also need to have the rollover limit.
 They are both integers.

 The limit should just be set once for a particular counter, presumably when the object is created.
-At the beginning, for simplicity, we can just assume the count is 0.
-Of course we must let the count advance, rolling over back to 0 when the limit it reached.
+For simplicity we can just assume the count is 0 when a ``RolloverCounter`` is first created.
+Of course we must have a method to let the count advance, rolling over back to 0 when the limit it reached.

 Throw in a getter and a setter for the count and we can have the following